-If you’re looking for a way to mask your graying strands then you’ll want to talk to your hair stylist.
-While there are various drugstore kits created to help you DIY this process, we always suggest going to a professional whenever possible.
-Your stylist will be able to dye your gray hairs so they match the rest of your base color.
+If you’re looking for a way to mask your graying strands, then you’ll want to talk to your hairstylist.
+While there are various drugstore kits created to help you D.I.Y. this process, we always suggest going to a professional whenever possible.
+Your stylist will be able to dye your changing hairs so they match the rest of your base color.

 Whenever you dye your hair, it’s important to begin incorporating products into your routine that will protect your colored strands and keep them healthy.
-We suggest switching out your usual shampoo and conditioner for TRESemmé Color Revitalize Shampoo and TRESemmé Color Revitalize Conditioner.
-This duo will keep your color vibrant for up to 8 weeks and replenish your strands with necessary moisture.
+We suggest switching out your usual shampoo and conditioner for TIGI Copyright Custom Care Colour Shampoo and Conditioner.
+This duo uses keratin and coconut oil to keep strands vibrant.

 If you’re open to starting to transition into full-on gray hair then this is the best option for you.
 Your stylist can help you transition your hair over a period of time.
-Slowing the process down will help you avoid an almost-overnight transition from your original color into gray hair and will give you more time to adjust to the change.
-By dyeing some of the gray strands and leaving others natural you can slow the process down a bit.
+Slowing the process down will help you avoid an almost-overnight transition from your original color into the silvery hue.
+Dying your hair in a slower process will help prevent excessive damage to your hair.
+Plus, it will give you more time to adjust to the change.

 Keep your freshly gray strands moisturized and healthy by incorporating a hair mask into your weekly routine.
-Suave Professionals Coconut Milk Infusion Intense Moisture Mask is one of our favorites as it penetrates each hair shaft to deliver 10x more moisture.
+Suave Professionals Coconut Milk Infusion Intense Moisture Mask is one of our favorites as it penetrates each hair shaft to deliver 10 times more moisture.